 If you are working with a parameter to build a rule that requires matching (for example, you are using a postal code as an input parameter), you will be presented with the option to choose operators such as MATCHES and STARTS WITH.

 - Click on Next step and define the value as 497:

-- Then, complete the rule Manually review orders with a total amount equal to or more than $497 by setting the action to Manual Review.
+- Then, complete the rule Manually review orders with a total amount greater than $497 by setting the action to Manual Review.

 When you create a new rule, you will be prompted to position it in the list of existing rules.
 It’s very important to consider carefully each rule’s position.